echuber2/linux-settings/README.md

 ### screen tearing fixes on intel

 #### uxa instead of sna
 If you have a laptop with Nvidia dGPU/PRIME, it's complicated to ensure there is no tearing.
-The simplest solution for me is to leave the dGPU off most of the time, using the Intel iGPU and adjusting the settingsfor the `intel` driver (aka `xf86-video-intel`, `xserver-xorg-video-intel`).
+The simplest solution for me is to leave the dGPU off most of the time, using the Intel iGPU and adjusting the settings for the `intel` driver (aka `xf86-video-intel`, `xserver-xorg-video-intel`).

 The file `20-intel-smooth.conf` contains a settings change I found necessary to eliminate tearing.
 In particular, I need to use `uxa`, not `sna` for the the acceleration mode. `glamor` also seems to work okay.
 (If you haven't specified any mode, I believe `sna` is the default.)